The Hidden Convexity of Spectral Clustering: Introduction

-Finally, we note connections to recent work on geometric recovery.
-The paper~\cite{luis13} uses the method of moments to recover a continuous simplex given samples from the uniform probability distribution.
-Like our work, it uses efficient enumeration of local maxima of a function over the sphere.
-In~\cite{hsu2013learning}, one of the results shows recovery of parameters in a Gaussian Mixture Model using the moments of order three and can be thought of as a case of the basis recovery problem.
+We also note connections to recent work on geometric recovery. \ifnatbib \citet{luis13} \else Anderson et al.\@ \cite{luis13} \fi use the method of moments to recover a continuous simplex given samples from the uniform probability distribution.
+Like in our work, \ifnatbib \citeauthor{luis13} \else Anderson et al.\@ \fi use efficient enumeration of local maxima of a function over the sphere. \ifthesis Finally, we note that in a later chapter (see section~\ref{sec:example-befs}), we discuss other problems of interest within the machine learning community in which the structure of our basis recovery problem arises.
+In particular, we show connections to Independent Component Analysis, certain orthogonal tensor decompositions, and Gaussian mixture learning. \else Also, one of the results of \ifnatbib \citet{hsu2013learning} \else Hsu and Kakade \cite{hsu2013learning} \fi shows recovery of parameters in a Gaussian Mixture Model using the moments of order three, and this result can be thought of as a case of the basis recovery problem. \fi

-\begin{vlong} The paper is structured as follows: in Section~\ref{sec:summary} we state the main theoretical results of the paper providing complete description of allowable contrast functions for weighted basis recovery as well as briefly outlining its connection to spectral clustering.
+The paper is structured as follows: In Section~\ref{sec:cond-defl-basis}, we provide our main technical results on basis recovery and briefly outline its connection to spectral clustering.
 In Sections~\ref{sec:section3} and~\ref{sec:null_space_L} we introduce spectral clustering and formulate it in terms of basis learning.
-In Section~\ref{sec:arb_functions} we provide the main theoretical results for basis recovery in the spectral clustering setting.
-Section~\ref{sec:algorithms} discusses the algorithms, choices of contrast functions and implementations.
-Some experimental results are given in Section~\ref{sec:experiments}. \end{vlong}
+In Section~\ref{sec:arb_functions} we provide the main theoretical results for basis recovery in the spectral clustering setting, and discuss algorithic implementation details.
+Our experimental results are given in Section~\ref{sec:experiments}.
+Finally in Section~\ref{app:Lsym}, we handle the deferred proof details and discuss the admissibility of normalized graph Laplacians for our framework.